 One of the most popular neighborhoods in Boston, Back Bay provides plenty of history and plenty of culture.
 It’s known as a top shopping destination with plenty of things to do all throughout the neighborhoods.

-The location of Back Bay is found between the Charles River, Park Square, Arlington Street, and Columbus Avenue.
+The Place is found between the Charles River, Park Square, Arlington Street, and Columbus Avenue.
 It’s bordered by the Massachusetts Turnpike on the South and provides easy access to the entire city of Boston.

 Real Estate in Back Bay